UKCloud/documentation/articles/openshift/oshift-ref-cluster-monitoring.md

 ### Configuration

-If you'd like to change the behaviour of Alertmanager e.g. have alerts notify somebody by email you'll need to raise a service request with us via the portal.
+If you'd like to change the behaviour of Alertmanager e.g. have alerts notify somebody by email you'll need to raise a service request with us via the support portal.
 The information we'll require is the cluster and the Alertmanager configuration you'd like to be used, we can then reconfigure the cluster-monitoring using the OpenShift ansible playbooks used to deploy it.
 If you attempt to edit the configMaps or secrets directly to insert this configuration the cluster-monitoring operator will detect these changes and restore default values.
 This documentation page can be used as a reference when creating Alertmanger config: https://prometheus.io/docs/alerting/configuration/

 Please note that the OCP 3.11 delivery of the Prometheus Alertmanager only includes a default template.
 Configurations requiring a specific template should be avoided and may lead to failures to reconfigure the cluster-monitoring.